jrao/liferay-docs/develop/tutorials/articles/service-builder/13-json-web-services-invoker.markdown

 ## JSON Web Services Invoker [](id=json-web-services-invoker)

-Using JSON web services is easy: you send a request that defines a service method and parameters, and you receive the result as JSON object.
-Below we'll show you why that's not optimal, and introduce a tool that lets you use JSON web services more efficiently and pragmatically.
+Using JSON web services is easy: you send a request that defines a service method and parameters, and you receive the result as a JSON object.
+As easy as this technique is, it can be improved.
+In this tutorial, we introduce a tool that lets you use JSON web services more efficiently and pragmatically.

-Consider this example: You're working with two related objects: a `User` and its corresponding `Contact`.
-With simple JSON Web Service calls, you first call some user service to get the user object and then you call the contact service using the contact ID from the user object.
-You end up sending two HTTP requests to get two JSON objects that aren't even bound together; there's no contact information in the user object (i.e. no `user.contact`).
-This approach is suboptimal for performance (sending two HTTP calls) and usability (manually managing the relationship between two objects).
+Consider the following example.
+You're working with two related objects: a `User` and its corresponding `Contact`.
+With simple JSON web service calls, you first call the user service to get the user object and then you call the contact service using the contact ID from the user object.
+You end up sending two HTTP requests to get two JSON objects that aren't even bound together.
+There's no contact information in the user object (i.e. no `user.contact`).
+This approach is suboptimal with respect to performance (sending two HTTP calls) and usability (manually managing the relationship between two objects).
 It'd be nicer if you had a tool to address these inefficiencies.
 Fortunately, the *JSON Web Service Invoker* does just that!

 Liferay's JSON Web Service Invoker helps you optimize your use of JSON Web Services.
 In the following sections, we'll show you how.